 Second, we need to take care of our own corner of the Catholic world and focus on the good in our community.
 At Saint Brendan, the safety of your children is our primary concern.
 We follow every child protection mandate and guideline developed by the U.S. Conference of Catholic Bishops and the Archdiocese of San Francisco.
 Every priest, teacher, staff member, coach, and volunteer who has regular and close contact with children is fingerprinted through a national FBI database and must successfully complete a comprehensive child safety program called Virtus.
 No exceptions.
 Furthermore, no priest is ever alone with a child in an unmonitored situation.
 Even during confessions, children at the school go with their teachers and the rest of the class, and we recently installed clear glass windows in the confessional so that anyone can monitor the activity inside.
 I pray that the precautions we have taken will put your minds at ease, at least to some extent.

 On behalf of the leadership of the Church, I want to say that I am so sorry for what has happened and that I pledge to you to continue to pastor this community with integrity, trustworthiness, and transparency.
 I make one final pledge to you.
 Despite the horrendous nature of what has happened, we will not allow the contemptible and shameful actions of some in our Church to derail us from the crucial mission given to us by Jesus Christ to change hearts for God and make disciples for the Lord.

-To read Archbishop Cordileone's Letter on the National Sexual Abuse Revelations, click here.
+To read Archbishop Cordileone's Letters on the National Sexual Abuse Revelations, click here.